 Vermont: Lake Champlain

-Lake Champlain is another dual-nation lake, with part of it lying within the Canadian province of Quebec and the rest of both New York and Vermont.
-The Vermont section of the lake is home to a number of state parks, including North Hero State Park and Kamp Kill Kare State Park.
+The Vermont section of Lake Champlain is home to a number of state parks, including North Hero State Park and Kamp Kill Kare State Park.
 All along the lake, you find places to boat, camp, swim and fish.

 Virginia: Lake Anna